yudiz-dotnet/xamarin-forms-material-chips/README.md

     }

  # Add Code in MainPage.xml.cs
- In this page, first bind the ViewModel in List
+ In this page, first bind the ViewModel in List.
+This code is written in [MainPage.xaml.cs](../master/Code/MaterialChips/MaterialChips/Views/MainPage.xaml.cs)

         ...
         private ViewModels.MainPageViewModel _MainPageViewModel;